An article giving you some useful tips on how to season your meat like a pro. Whether you are a novice or confident, there is something for everyone.

 Aside from that example, if you have the time, most of the time it's best to marinate meat overnight.

-This given the marinate/seasoning the best opporunity to permeate and really absorb into the meat.
+This gives the marinade/seasoning the best opporunity to permeate and really absorb into the meat.

 You will see that my resting time for seasoning/marinate sometimes vary.
 I'm more of an overnight type of girl as best practice.